Get AI SEO for FREE.

 In the Source URLs field, input the URL of the deleted page you wish to redirect (e.g., if it was “https://example.com/deleted-page,” enter “/deleted-page”).

-Then, in the Destination URL field, enter the URL of the active page where you want the deleted page’s traffic redirected.
+Then, in the Destination URL field, enter the URL of the active page to which you want the traffic from the deleted page to be redirected.

 Choose the suitable redirection type.
 For deleted pages, opt for the 301 Permanent Move option.
 This signals to search engines that the page has permanently moved to a new location.